Pack3tL0ss/ConsolePi/README.md

   - [Tasmota](https://blakadder.github.io/templates/) flashed WiFi smart [outlets](https://blakadder.github.io/templates/) (i.e. SonOff S31).
 These are low cost outlets based on ESP8266 microcontrollers.
   > Tasmota was chosen because it allows for local control without reliance on a cloud service.
 So your 'kit' can include a small relatively portable smart outlet which can be programmed to connect to the ConsolePi hotspot.
 Then ConsolePi can control that outlet even if an internet connection is not available.
 - If the function is enabled and outlets are defined, an option in `consolepi-menu` will be presented allowing access to a sub-menu where those outlets can be controlled (toggle power on/off).
-- Relays can be linked to Console Adapter(s) (best if the adapter is pre-defined using `consolepi-addconsole`).
+- Outlets can be linked to Console Adapter(s) (best if the adapter is pre-defined using `consolepi-addconsole`).
 If there is a link defined between the outlet and the adapter, anytime you initiate a connection to the adapter via `consolepi-menu` ConsolePi will ensure the outlet is powered on.
 Otherwise if the link is defined you can connect to a device and power it on, simply by initiating the connection from the menu (*does not apply when connecting via TELNET*).
+    > The power sub-menu **currently** only appears in the menu on the ConsolePi where the outlets are defined.
+The auto-power-on when connecting to an adapter linked to an outlet works for both local and remote connections (establishing a connection to an adapter on a remote ConsolePi (clustering / cloud-sync function) via another ConsolePis menu)

 ### Power Control Setup